Tobiscus100/My-Cybersecurity-Journey-100-days-of-Cybersecurity-/README.md

 - Address Resolution Protocol (ARP)

 I made good progress, completing modules 11-14, and answered the exercises and tests.
 Tomorrow, I'll be wrapping up the remaining modules and taking the Course Final Exam to complete the course....Journey with Me ☺️

+Day 8: 100 Days of Cybersecurity

+Wednesday,2nd July,2025

+Building on the knowledge acquired from previous modules, I completed Modules 15-17 today.
+I learned about:

+- TCP and UDP
+- URI, URN, and URL
+- Network Application Services
+- Domain Name System (DNS)
+- File Transfer Protocol (FTP)
+- Troubleshooting commands

+I took the checkpoint and also the course final exam.
+It wasn't easy, but I was able to pass!
+I'm excited to share that I've added another certificate to my collection.
+I'm motivated to continue on this career journey.

+Journey with me☺️